Last Updated on 04/24/2023 by Glynn Willard

 Some campgrounds charge unreasonably high water prices to minimize their traffic.

-We’ve come across a lot of boondockers who book a campground every 7-10th day to dump their tanks, refresh their water and take a long shower.
+We’ve come across a lot of boondockers who book a campground every 7-10th day to dump their tanks, refresh their water, and take a long shower.

 We’re guilty!
-Sometimes I would find a campground that charged $20 for water, but their nightly rate was $30.
-That’s a no brainer… stay the night.
+Sometimes I would find an RV park that charged $20 for water, but their nightly rate was $30.

 This was usually the case with state parks.